ShyftXero/byoctf_discord/README.md

 ---

-## BYOC Challenges
+# BYOC Challenges

-Notes about BYOC challenges
+## A few notes about BYOC challenges
 - ### ***There is no way to edit your challenge once you commit it***
   - Make sure you don't have typos
   - use DNS names rather than hardcoded IPs for links